-- 501. Payment of Minimum Wages
+- 501. Payment of Minimum Wages.

-- 502. Gratuities not applied
+- 502. Gratuities Not Applies.

-- 503. Sharing of gratuities
+- 503. Sharing of Gratuities.

-- 504. Unreimbursed expenses deducted
+- 504. Unreimbursed Expenses Deducted.

-- 505. Expense reimbursement
+- 505. Expense Reimbursement.

-- 506. Overtime
+- 506. Overtime.

-- 507 Work Breaks
+- 507. Work Breaks.

-- 508. Meal Breaks
+- 508. Meal Breaks.

-- 509. Authorized Leave
+- 509. Authorized Leave.

-- 510. Application
+- 510. Application.

-The Preamble and § 11 of Band Ordinance 30-98 (this Chapter) provide:

-"Preamble.
-It is enacted by the Band Assembly of the Mille Lacs Band of Ojibwe for the purpose of establishing minimum wage standards for workers within the territorial jurisdiction of the Mille Lacs Band."
+The Preamble and § 11 of Band Ordinance 30-98 (this Chapter) provides: "Preamble.
+It is enacted by the band Assembly of the Mille Lacs Band of Ojibwe for the purpose of establishing minimum wage standards for workers within the territorial jurisdiction of the Mille Lacs Band."

 "Section 11.
-Effective Date This Act shall become effective October 1, 1998."
+Effective Date.
+This Act shall become effective October 1, 1998."

-The title of Band Ordinance 19-08 is: "An Ordinance amending the minimum wage standard for workers within the territorial jurisdiction of the Mille Lacs Band of Ojibwe in order to comply with the federal guidelines."
+The title of Band Ordinance 19-08 is: "An ordinance amending the minimum wage standard for workers within the territorial jurisdiction of the Mille Lacs Band of Ojibwe in order to comply with the federal guidelines."

-The Preamble and § 11 of Band Ordinance 19-08 provide:
+The Preamble and § 11 of Band Ordinance 19-08 provides: "Preamble.

-"Preamble.
 It is enacted by the Band Assembly of the Mille Lacs Band of Ojibwe for the purpose of amending the minimum wage standards for workers within the territorial jurisdiction of the Mille Lacs Band of Ojibwe."

 "Section 11.
-Effective Date This Act shall become effective July 24, 2008."
+Effective Date.
+This Act shall become effective July 24, 2008."

 § 501.
-Payment of Minimum Wages
+Payment of Minimum Wages.

-- (a) For purposes of this Chapter, the terms defined in this paragraph have the following meanings: - (1) "Large Employer" means an enterprise whose annual gross volume of sales made or business done is not less than \$500,000.00, exclusive of excise and sales taxes that are collected at the retail level. - (2) "Small Employer" means an enterprise whose annual gross volume of sales made or business done is less than \$500,000.00, exclusive of excise and sales taxes that are collected at the retail level.
+- (a) For purposes of this Chapter, the terms defined in this paragraph have the following meaning: - (1) "Large Employer" means an enterprise whose annual gross volume of sales made or business done is not less than \$500,000.00, exclusive of excise and sales taxes that are collected at the retail level. - (2) "Mille Lacs Band" or "Band" means the Mille Lacs Band of Ojibwe or any political subdivision thereof. - (3) "Salary" means wages paid periodically in contrast to wages based on an hourly rate. - (b) Except as may otherwise be provided for in this Chapter, every "Large Employer" or the "Band" must pay wages to each employee in the minimum amount of \$7.50 per hour unless a higher amount is required under applicable law. - (c) Except as may otherwise be provided for in this Chapter, every "Small Employer" must pay each wages to each employee in the minimum amount of \$6.55 per hour unless a higher amount is required under applicable law.

-- (3) "Mille Lacs Band" or "Band" means the Mille Lacs Band of Ojibwe or any political subdivision thereof. - (4) "Salary" means wages paid periodically in contrast to wages based on an hourly rate. - (b) Except as may otherwise be provided for in this Chapter, every "Large Employer" or the "Band" must pay wages to each employee in the minimum amount of \$7.50 per hour unless a higher amount is required under applicable law. - (c) Except as may otherwise be provided for in this Chapter, every "Small Employer" must pay each wages to each employee in the minimum amount of \$6.55 per hour unless a higher amount is required under applicable law. - (d) A "Large Employer" must pay each employee at a rate of at lease2 the minimum wage set by this section without the reduction for training wage or full-time student status allowed by federal law. - (e) Any governmentally funded program, whether Band, federal or state, that employs students enrolled in educational classes is expressly exempt from the provisions of this section.
+- (d) A "Large Employer" must pay each employee at a rate of at least the minimum wage set by this section without the reduction for training wage or full-time student status allowed by federal law. - (e) Any governmentally funded program, whether Band, federal or state, that employs students enrolled in educational classes is expressly exempt from the provisions of this section.